Gorgeous Wood Accent Wall! Make your own stunning feature wall with this simple DIY tutorial! Looks amazing in this modern entryway!

-If you asked me right now right my favourite part of our new house was, I would probably always tell you that it was this entry feature wall!
+If you asked me right now what my favourite part of our new house was, I would probably always tell you that it was this entry feature wall!
 I dreamed up this idea, sketched about 50 different designs in my notebook, and built the wall with my husband in just one afternoon.
-I’ll show how just how easy it is for you to build your own wood accent wall!
+I’ll show you just how easy it is for you to build your own wood accent wall!

 *This post may contain affiliate links.
 When you buy a product through one of my links, I get a commission at no cost to you!
 Thanks for supporting my blog so I can continue to bring you posts like these.
 For more info, please see my disclosure page.*